chromaui/learnstorybook.com/content/design-systems-for-developers/react/en/document.md

 ![Storybook docs tab with component details](/design-systems-for-developers/storybook-docspage-6-0.png)

 Storybook Docs automatically generated the args table that shows types and default values.
-That’s convenient, but it doesn’t mean Avatar is dummy-proof – several inputs (props) can be misused.
+That’s convenient, but it doesn’t mean Avatar is dummy-proof – several arguments (props) can be misused.
 Add comments in your proptypes to render them in the auto-generated args table.

 ```javascript
 // src/components/Avatar.js